maurice2k/file-processor/README.md

                         Max. number of parallel file processors on the given directory (default: 10) --max-runtime MAX_RUNTIME
-                        Maximum runtime in secondss (default: 0) --process-timeout PROCESS_TIMEOUT
+                        Maximum runtime in seconds (default: 0) --process-timeout PROCESS_TIMEOUT
                         Time in seconds after which a file in process will be considered as failed (and will be retried).
 This is